Retiortuk/Ngopi-Web/README.md

                 </div>
                 <!-- FOR ICONS USER + CART(Mobile) END -->
 ```
-logo icon on the left is Brand and in the middle is search bar and on the right is user icon and cart, in responsive desaign when the dimension is small enough the Brand logo icon will move to the center and user icon will be on the left while cart icon will be on the right.
+logo icon on the left is Brand and in the middle is search bar and on the right is user icon and cart, in responsive design when the dimension is small enough the Brand logo icon will move to the center and user icon will be on the left while cart icon will be on the right.

 **- .nav-2**
 ```html